-Received money remittances mostly refer to foreign pensions, grants, and gifts of relatives and friends from abroad.
+Received money remittances mostly refer to foreign pensions, grants and gifts of relatives and friends from abroad.

-6.2.2 Received cross-border/international money remittances in other currencies million.
-The average value of a received money remittance in other currencies was HRK 2,144.
+6.2.2 Received cross-border/international money remittances in other currencies

-In 2015, consumers received in all 264,927 money remittances in other currencies from abroad, which, converted into kuna, amounted to HRK 568.1
+In 2016, consumers received in all 251,116 money remittances in other currencies from abroad, which, converted into kuna, amounted to HRK 514.76 million.
+The average value of a received money remittance in other currencies was HRK 2,050.

 According to data at a monthly level, no very large oscillations in the number and value of transactions are observed for other currencies, as shown in Figure 37.
-On average, 22,077 money remittances in other currencies were received monthly, which, converted into kuna, had the average monthly value of HRK 47.34 million.
+On average, 20,926 money remittances in other currencies were received monthly, which, converted into kuna, had the average monthly value of HRK 42.9 million.

-Figure 37 Received cross-border/international money remittances
+Figure 37 Received cross-border/international money remittances in other currencies